-The most amazing carnitas are so easy to make!
+The most amazing instant pot carnitas are so easy to make!

 Just look at that crispy, caramelized pork!
 This meat is so juicy and tender and tasty!

-Do you know why carnitas are the best?
+Do you know why instant pot carnitas are the best?
 I mean, you probably do if you’re reading this post but let me put it out there anyway – in bullet form, of course:

-- carnitas are stupid simple to make, requiring little prep and little hands-on time
+- carnitas are silly simple to make in an instant pot, requiring little prep and little hands-on time

-- it makes a ton, so you can freeze half for a rainy day
+- this recipe makes a lot of carnitas, so you can freeze half for a rainy day

 - the whole family will love them… because tacos!